Common side effects of radiation therapy

 Rarely, radiation therapy can lower white blood cell or platelet counts.
 These blood cells help your body fight infection and prevent bleeding.
 If your blood tests show lower blood counts, your treatment might be delayed for a week or so to allow your blood counts to return to normal.
 This side effect is more likely if you are also getting chemotherapy.

 See Understanding Your Lab Test Results to learn more about blood cells and what changes in the numbers of these cells means.

 Radiation to the head and neck or parts of the digestive system (like the stomach or intestines) might cause eating and digestion problems.
 For instance, you might have sores in your mouth or throat, nausea, vomiting, or loss of appetite.
 But even if you have trouble eating or lose interest in food during treatment, try to eat protein and some high-calorie foods.
 Doctors have found that patients who eat well can better handle their cancer treatments and side effects.

 Coping with short-term diet problems may be easier than you think.
 There are a number of guides and recipe booklets for people who need help with eating problems.
-See our Nutrition for the Person With Cancer During Treatment: A Guide for Patients and Families for advice on managing eating problems and some easy recipes to try.
+See Nutrition for the Person With Cancer During Treatment for advice on managing eating problems and some easy recipes to try.

 The list below suggests things you can do when you don’t feel like eating, and how to make the most of it when you do feel like eating.

 - Eat when you’re hungry, even if it’s not mealtime.